-Here is our top 7 inconsistencies to watch for and how to fix them:
+Here are our top 7 inconsistencies to watch for and how to fix them:

 Keep the overall tone and voice of your brand consistent.

-While it’s goo to let employs express their own personality, the overall tone used needs to be consistent.
+While it’s good to let employees express their own personality, the overall tone used needs to be consistent.
 This will be determined by your company specific.
 While a more creative field such as a restaurant or design studio could use a more witty or funny tone, a law office would want to take a more serious or factual approach.

 Keep the overall design consistent.

 Your logo, fonts and colors are all ways consumers identify with a business.
 Keeping the major design aspects consistent will allow for better brand recognition.

 Make sure all materials are branded consistently.

 Everything from your website, social media, brochures and signage should be consistent.
 If your brand changes, all must change.